Cassaro, Palermo: History

 The road was created at the time of the foundation of Palermo by the Phoenicians, cutting into two parts the city and connecting the ancient port to the Punic necropolis located in the area of the current Piazza Indipendenza and Corso Calatafimi.

-During the Islamic era the street confirmed its role of main axis of the city, from which various branch detached as secondary roads called "Darbi", perpendicular to the main branch, inserting in the territory and ending in "Aziqqa", blind alleys distinctive of Palermo.
-During the Siculo-Norman age the Cassaro was richly described by the Muslim geographer Al-Idrisi in his famous "Book of Roger".
+During the Islamic era the street confirmed its role of main axis of the city, from which various branch detached as secondary roads called darbi, perpendicular to the main branch, inserting in the territory and ending in aziqqa (أزقة), blind alleys distinctive of Palermo.
+During the Siculo-Norman age the Cassaro was richly described by the Muslim geographer Al-Idrisi in his famous Book of Roger.

 The most important innovation to the layout of the Cassaro occurred in the second half of the sixteenth century, during the Spaniard age.
 The project, maybe defined from the outset but accomplished in various stages, provided for the rectification and enlargement of the street up to the Church of Santa Maria di Porto Salvo, near Palazzo Chiaramonte (at that time headquarters of the Viceroy).

 The works, with the permission of the Viceroy Garcia de Toledo, began in 1567.
-It started with the adjustment of the southern area till "Porta dei Patitelli" (current Via Roma), then with massive demolitions to reach Piazza Marina.
+It started with the adjustment of the southern area till Porta dei Patitelli (current Via Roma), then with massive demolitions to reach Piazza Marina.
 The development of this work was actively supported by the city nobility, that contributed to the opening of Piazza Bologni and Piazza Pretoria.
 In 1581 The Viceroy Marcantonio Colonna prolonged the street up to the city walls by opening the sea with the monumental Porta Felice.